-At both the RCN and RCS CHPP's coarse reject reports to the reject bin from which it is trucked to the open cut area and co-disposed with the spoil material.
-Coarse reject disposal within the spoil material is controlled by the production supervisor, with tip areas being located on the basis of environmental constraints and the stability of tip faces within the spoil area.
+At both the RCN and RCS CHPP's, coarse reject reports to the reject bin from which it is trucked to the open cut area and co-disposed with the spoil material.
+The disposal of coarse reject within the spoil material is controlled by the production supervisor, with tip areas being located on the basis of environmental constraints and the stability of tip faces within the spoil area.
 All carbonaceous and reject material is covered by a minimum of 2 m of inert overburden material before the spoil area is shaped and rehabilitated.